 Eases freeze-thaw damage

 Freeze-thaw periods can be deadly to plants.
 They cause water in the soil to expand and contract.
 Roots break, daffodil bulbs turn to mush, even launching out of the soil.
 A blanket of snow saves the day by softening the blows of extreme temperature swings.

 ATTENTION GARDENERS!
-If your compost isn’t working as it should, then I invite you to discover your #1 composting mistake by taking my assessment here.
+If your compost isn’t working as it should, take my 60-second composting quiz.